miladhub/chat-ai/README.md

 # Setting up the database

 Install <https://www.postgresql.org> and <https://github.com/pgvector/pgvector> on
-top of it; as an example, here's how to do it on MacOS:
+top of it; as an example, here's how to do it on macOS:

 ```shell
 $ brew install postgresql